eclipse-archived/orion.client/CONTRIBUTING_lsp.md

 5) Open the browser on `http://localhost:8083`.
 The Orion client with the Java™ plugin requires a Node.js Orion server that is enabled for the language server connections.
 This is why for now we use a local Node.js server instead of the instance running on orion.eclipse.org.

+6) In order to help users to test the latest integration, we provide a Dockerfile and a shell script that can be used to build a docker image that contains the latest version of the orion Node.js server with lsp support and the latest implementation of the
+Java lsp server provided by the eclipse.jst.ls project.
+In order to do so, you need to go to the folder `orion.client/modules/orionode/`.
+Then invoke: `./docker_build.sh` command.
+Once done, start your image using: `docker run -p 8081:8081 orionlsp` and open your browser on:
+`http://localhost:8081/`.
+You will start with an empty workspace in which you can git clone a project with java files and test the lsp support.

 #Contributor License Agreement